Treat Myself (song)

-"Treat Myself" is a song recorded by American singer Victoria Justice, released as the lead single from her upcoming debut studio album or solo EP on December 11, 2020.
+"Treat Myself" is a song recorded by American singer Victoria Justice, released on December 11, 2020.
 It was written by Justice, Jonny Pakfar, Shane Eli Abrahams, and Tayler Buono.

 Background

-Justice took a break after starring in the 2016 film The Rocky Horror Picture Show: Let's Do the Time Warp Again and performing on its soundtrack.
+Justice took a break from the music industry after starring in the 2016 film The Rocky Horror Picture Show: Let's Do the Time Warp Again and performing on its soundtrack.
 On December 8, 2020, after a hiatus of over four years, she announced she would release a song titled "Treat Myself", as a promise to her fans and herself to release new music that year, stating she had hoped to release an album or extended play, but "2020 has not exactly turned out as many of us planned" and "instead of overthinking all of this, I just thought.
 F#%! it.
 I'm going to just put it out there".
 The day before, she uploaded a snippet of the song on her social media accounts.